ieeevr/2022/contribute/posters/index.md

     </p>

     <p>
-        For every accepted paper there is the requirement to additionally submit a poster, a 30-second teaser video, and a teaser image (landscape, 1920 x 1080, jpg or png).
+        For every accepted paper there is the requirement to additionally submit a 30-second teaser video, a teaser image (landscape, 1920 x 1080, jpg or png) and  prepare a google slide poster presentation for the virtual conference (either consisting of multiple slides or just one slide designed like a landscape poster).
 A video does not require sound but would have captions.
 Detailed instructions about the format of the final posters will be provided to the authors later.
     </p>